-There are several types of usability testing methods, and they can all be broken down into:
+There are several types of usability testing methods used by QA companies, and they can all be broken down into:

 ● Moderated in-person: Here, tests are done in a specific location under specific conditions.
 The moderator guides the participant through the test while taking notes.

 ● Moderated remote: These tests are basically similar to the ones above, except they’re done remotely.
 The moderator and the participants are in different locations and have to rely on screen sharing software.

 ● Unmoderated remote: Instead of using moderators, these tests rely on online tools to help facilitate the sessions.
 They can come in handy if you want to collect a lot of data quickly, or you have dispersed users, or you’re looking for greater flexibility.

 That being said, let’s take a look at some of the common usability testing methods out there: